 Candidates for admission to the bar must apply to the state bar Character and Fitness Committee.
 This will involve an extensive application with detailed questions relating to your work, educational and personal history.
-Some states, including New York, will not accept an admission packet until the applicant has passed the bar exam.
+Some states, including New York, will not accept an admission packet until the applicant has passed the Bar Exam.
 Others, such as New Jersey, will have applicants complete the forms prior to the exam.

 Students should be sure to complete these forms carefully, accurately and fully, as the answers will be thoroughly reviewed and may have a significant impact on the student's application for admission.
 Applicants should NEVER stretch the truth on the application, as one of the most frequent barriers to admission is misrepresentation.
 In addition, a student's law school application will be forwarded to the bar committee, and any discrepancy between the law school application and the bar application will be explored.
-If a student is unsure as to whether they were completely candid on their application to law school, they should visit the Registrar's Office with their student ID card and ask to see a copy of their application.
+If a student is unsure as to whether they were completely candid on their application to law school, they should email the Registrar's Office and ask for a copy of their application.
 If a student needs to amend their application to the law school, they should contact the Dean of Students regarding the relevant issues and procedures.